2pid/Mem/guide/rules-plaintext.md

 During Step 4, Shwac marks "[‒II]T[‒‒‒] ; [‒II]P[‒‒‒]" in a margin

 During Step 5, Shwac writes in a place neither perpendicular to or parallel with any Unresolved Moments an undotted circle on the map this Moment's 1st card "8♠".
-Shwac then writes in his notebook "8♠" followed by an entry describing everything about the 8♠ moment.
+Shwac then writes in their notebook "8♠" followed by an entry describing everything about the 8♠ moment.
 Shwac returns to Step 1.
 See figure 2 for what Shwac writes if you are interested.

 Ending Step 5, Shwac returns to Step 1.